ibm-cloud-docs/hs-crypto/index.md

 ## Step 2: Initialize your service instance
 {: #initialize-crypto}

 To manage your keys, you need to initialize your service instance first.
 For a quick getting-started tutorial, see [Getting started with service instance initialization](/docs/services/hs-crypto?topic=hs-crypto-get-started-hsm).
-For detailed steps and best practices, see [Key management service components and concepts](/docs/services/hs-crypto?topic=hs-crypto-understand-concepts#key-management-concepts).
+For detailed steps and best practices, see [Initializing service instances](/docs/services/hs-crypto?topic=hs-crypto-initialize-hsm).

 ## Step 3: Manage your data and keys
 {: #manage-data-key}